-C-PERMIT-SCOPE (none, Integer Symbol, required)
+C-PERMIT-SCOPE

 An integer representing the scope of the building permit covered by this compliance analysis.
+This is a required input with a default of "Envelope/Mechanical/Lighting."
 Valid inputs are giving in the following table:

 Value Permit Scope

 0 "Envelope/Mechanical/Lighting"

 1 "Envelope Only"

 2 "Mechanical Only"

+3 "Lighting Only"

+4 "Envelope/Mechanical"

+5 "Mechanical/Lighting"

-4 5 6 "Envelope/Mechanical" "Mechanical/Lighting" "Envelope/Lighting"
+6 "Envelope/Lighting"

+•

-C-BUILDING-TYPE (none, Integer Symbol, Required)
+C-BUILDING-TYPE

 An integer representing the type of building for the compliance analysis input file.
+This is a required input with a default value of "Nonresidential."
 Valid inputs are given in the following table: